anna099/hegel/1-sense-certainty.md

 At this point, sensuous-certainty has gone through two dialectical moments that transformed its original position.
 At first, it made its claim to absolute knowledge by (ostensibly) grasping its object *immediately*, as a particular 'this', in a particular time and space.
+Sensuous-certainty started with the *object* because any shape of consciousness (as opposed to self-consciousness) starts off as directed towards something that is not itself.
 This immediate particularity was negated, however, as the very concepts - 'This', 'Here', and 'Now' - that were supposed to be the guarantors of radical particularity turned out to be universals, defined through negation (the *true* 'now' is always *not*-now; it can *never* be named).
 Thus, following the first dialectical moment, the *object* (the universal This) became the essential character of sensuous-certainty.
 Following this, however, it is the universal *subject* that becomes essential, since there must be an agent of comparison to realise the negativity that constitutes the universal object.
 That is to say, there must be a subject who - *through comparison* - realises the true Now as a universal 'not-now'.

+The third and final moment of sensuous-certainty tries for absolute knowledge once again by avoiding  comparison and the universals that arise as a consequence of comparison.
+Instead, this third moment focuses purely on the *relation* between consciousness and thing.
+Comparison is avoided by *denying time as a process*.
+I no longer 'say' now and here (thus universalising them); I merely *point* to the always-particular This-Here-Now.
+The unit of experience, therefore, is the immediate unity of the subject-object relation.
+There is no concern or reference to what comes before or after this relation in its particular moment.
+The trouble with the 'pointing' moment of sensuous-certainty is that, in fact, it *never* actually grasps its object (i.e., the subject-object relation).
+As soon as I have pointed to that which is *now*, it is *no longer now* anymore.
+The immediate *presence* that sensuous-certainty hopes for has not been apprehended.
+Sensuous-certainty thus enters a dialectical movement once again.

+Hegel finds that sensuous-certainty's pointing has three logical (i.e., not temporal) moments within itself.
+First, the Now that is pointed to is taken to be the truth, pure and simple.
+Second, as the Now immediately passes away into the past, the pointed-out-Now is negated: it is *not* (i.e., it is in the past).
+Lastly, this negation is *itself* negated, and we return to the first Now, albeit in a *mediated* manner.
+Realising that time is an ever-appearing *disappearing*; a dialectical *unity* of appearing and disappearing wherein now is always going away, consciousness returns to the newly-contextualised Now, which is henceforth seen as one moment - one particuklar - amongst many.
+This *sublated* Now of the third moment is thus a 'Now of Nows': an hour of minutes, a minute of seconds, etc. As Hegel writes, '*Pointing out* is thus itself the movement that declares what the Now in truth is, namely, a result, or a plurality of Nows taken together; and pointing out is the experience that the Now is a *universal*.' [^4]